General Bronze Corporation: Bronze art

-The General Bronze Corporation, with the acquisition of the Roman Bronze Works, became the primary company behind many of America's most famous buildings and sculptures.
+The General Bronze Corporation, with the acquisition of the Roman Bronze Works, became the primary company behind many of America's buildings and sculptures.

 Early man has used bronze throughout history.
 In the ancient Mayan, Egyptian, Greek, and Roman ruins, bronze tools, instruments, statues, and weapons has always been found in an almost perfect state of preservation.
 "Centuries hence there will undoubtedly be many fine works of bronze that will bear eloquent testimony to craftsmanship of our day."